South African contract law: Assumptions and suppositions

 The effect of a contract or obligation is often made contingent on the truth of an assumption the parties have made about a past or present fact.
 If Johann and Piet, for example, are negotiating a contract to buy and sell a painting, Johann may stipulate that he will make the purchase only if the painting is an original Rembrandt.
 They call in an expert.
 If their supposition is confirmed, the contract proceeds, if not, the contract falls away.
 Similarly, Fourie v CDMO Homes involved a sale of land, adjacent to a river, by CDMO to Fourie, whose offer had been subject to the following condition: that there were pump rights to the river.
 Although the parties were unsure that this was so, they concluded their agreement on the supposition that pump rights existed.

 Modal clauses

-A modus is a term wherewith one party qualifies the other party's right to performance in some way.
-Usually it involves the condition that the other party use or refrain from using the performance in a particular way.
+A modus is a provision qualifying the creditor's right to performance in some way.
+Usually it involves the condition that the creditor use or refrain from using the performance in a particular way.
 Failure to comply with a modal clause constitutes a breach of contract.

 Contracts of donation often have modal clauses attached to them.
 For example: "I will donate R100,000 bursary to Rhodes University for a Catholic male student."
 If, ignoring for present purposes the constitutional limits on freedom of testation, the university should instead make that bursury available to a Muslim female, it would be in breach.

 Examples of modal clauses include property contracts, restrictive covenants and negative servitudes that have to be registered.
 They are commonly attached to the contract.